 - Alcohol in Singapore is hugely expensive.
 Buying duty-free alcohol at the airport on your way in is usually the most economical, particularly for spirits.

 - You can take a taxi or the MRT (train) from the airport to your accommodation depending on where you are staying.
 If you are taking a cab into the CBD area, tell them to take the ECP (East Coast Parkway), and insist on that route despite what they may try to tell you about the traffic.
 In 99% of cases, it’s still faster and cheaper.
 You will also sound like someone who knows their way around, so are less likely to be taken on the roundabout route to bump up the fare.

 - “When in Rome” or Singapore as it might be, you are probably wanting to partake in a Singapore Sling.
-Traditionally this would be done at the Long Bar at Raffles Hotel *** Under renovation as of August 2018*** which was the birthplace of the Sling.
+Traditionally this would be done at the Long Bar at Raffles Hotel *** Under renovation as of August 2018, due to reopen mid-2019*** which was the birthplace of the Sling.
 However, be warned it will set you back roughly SGD30 per cocktail.
-I recommend doing it once for the experience, and then finding somewhere less expensive to drink.
+I recommend doing it once for the experience and then finding somewhere less expensive to drink.

 - Affordable, local hawker stalls can be found in most malls but are often not signposted.
 Don’t be fooled by the food court signs directing you to the westernized, chain-filled food court.
 As long as you enjoy the local cuisine, the hawkers found in out-of-the-way places such as the basement or very top level are cheaper places to eat.

 - Also, check out the standalone food centres such as Maxwell Road Hawker Centre and Lau Pa Sat.